U.S. Stocks Rebound After Losing Earlier Gains

 By Jessica Menton and Avantika Chilkoti

-U.S. stocks rose Friday, buoyed by a bounceback in consumer technology companies and some better-than-expected third-quarter results.
+U.S. stocks rose Friday, capping a turbulent week with daily gains after a rebound in technology companies and some better-than-expected third-quarter results.

-An early rebound that had pushed the Dow industrials up more than 400 points looked as if it was sputtering later in Friday's session, with the blue-chip index briefly turning negative.
-But then shares advanced heading into the close.
+An early rally pushed the Dow industrials up more than 400 points before sputtering later in Friday's session, with the blue-chip index briefly turning negative.
+But shares advanced again heading into the close.

-Some of the biggest casualties of this week's stock-market rout were the biggest gainers of the day, with Netflix rising 5.8% and Amazon.com gaining 4%.
+This week's rout has left all three indexes on course for their worst start to a quarter since early 2016.
+The blue-chip index and the S&P 500 closed lower for the third consecutive week, shedding 4.2% and 4.1%, respectively.
+The Nasdaq lost 3.7%, ending lower for the second straight week.

-The stability of major indexes had provided some relief after stock markets around the world this week suffered their biggest shakeout since February amid concerns around a steep rise in bond yields, higher oil prices and escalating trade tensions between the U.S. and China.
+The stability of major indexes had provided some relief after stock markets around the world this week suffered their biggest shakeout since February, with jitters stemming from a steep rise in bond yields, higher oil prices and escalating trade tensions between the U.S. and China.

 Some analysts remained concerned that the conflict over trade will continue to ebb and flow in the coming weeks and months, and that it could continue to swing major stock indexes.